axelexic/axelexic.github.io/_posts/2015-04-11-ObliviousTransferExtensions.md

 > existence of  oblivious transfer and nothing else.
 >
 > Another distinction: Unlike GC, Kilian’s protocol is secure even if
 > one of the two parties is malicious.
-To achieve this, he constructs a
-> bit-commitment and a (non-interactive) zero-knowledge proof _from
-> oblivious transfer alone_ and uses it to force malicious parties from
-> misbehaving.
-(See Theorem 1 and 2 of [^K88] for further details.)

-Since $\textsf{OT}$ is complete, that means one can construct a key-exchange protocol using $\textsf{OT}$ alone.
-However, a result by Impagliazzo and Rudich [^IR89] provides strong evidence that one cannot realize a key-exchange protocol using black box access to a One-Way-Permutation (OWP) alone.
-So if $\textsf{OT}$ could be constructed from black box OWP alone, then that would imply that key-exchange could also be constructed from black box OWP, by simply using $\textsf{OT}$ as an intermediate subroutine.
-This would contradict Impagliazzo and Rudich theorem that key-exchange cannot be realized from black-box OWP alone.

-The rest of this section describes in detail the three ingredients of the above argument, that is:
-1. $\textsf{OT}$ is complete,
-2. $\textsf{OT} \implies $ key-exchange, and
-3. Impagliazzo and Rudich theorem

-### $\textsf{OT}$ is complete for cryptography

-An algorithm $\mathcal{P}$ is complete for cryptography if it can be used to emulate any cryptographic primitive or protocol &mdash;
-public-key encryption, key-exchange, etc., &mdash; without relying upon any additional computational hardness assumption.
-Since a _maliciously_ secure MPC protocol can evaluate any function $f(x_1,\cdots, x_n)$ between $n$ mutually distrusting parties, any construction of such an MPC protocol &mdash; _purely from oracle access to $\mathcal{P}$_ &mdash; is sufficient to prove that $\mathcal{P}$ is complete.

-Kilian described a way to instantiate a two-party _maliciously secure_ MPC protocol from oracle access to oblivious transfer.
-His protocol consists of two distinct components:
-1. An information theoretically secure two-party protocol for semi-honest _oblivious circuit evaluation_, and
-2. A bit-commitment and non-interactive Zero-Knowledge protocol using
-   $\textsf{OT}$ as an oracle

-Since any semi-honest MPC protocol can be compiled to a maliciously secure MPC protocol using zero-knowledge proof, the combined protocol can simulate any maliciously secure cryptographic primitive.

-Instead of developing Kilian's protocol in detail, we present a more modern and practical instantiation of the same result based on the work of Ishai, Prabhakaran and Sahai [^IPS08].
+Instead of developing Kilian's protocol in detail, we present a more modern and practical instantiation of the same result based on the works of Ishai, Prabhakaran and Sahai [^IPS08], which we will refer to as IPS08 protocol.

+#### MPC-in-the-Head Paradigm for Zero-Knowledge Proofs

 ### Key-exchange from black box $\textsf{OT}$

 Intuitively, $\textsf{OT} \implies $ key-exchange, is almost immediate!
 To see this, notice that the $\textsf{OT}$ transcript that the

 ### Key-exchange and black box OWP